 Education level and income comparisons: Bureau of Labor and Statistics

-Starting in 2005, the American Community Survey was used to estimate poverty rates.
+The American Community Survey is used here to estimate poverty rates from 2005 onward.
 Previous years used the Annual Social and Economic Supplements of the Current Population Survey.

 See the Data Sources and Updates Calendar for a detailed list of the data resources used for indicator measures on Virginia Performs.